DylanRCastillo/Climate-Database-Analysis/README.md

 ### Engine Connection

-Use SQLAlchemy `create_engine` to connect to your sqlite database.
-Use SQLAlchemy `automap_base()` to reflect your tables into classes and save a reference to those classes called `Station` and `Measurement`.
+Use SQLAlchemy `create_engine` to connect to the sqlite database.
+Use SQLAlchemy `automap_base()` to reflect the tables into classes and save a reference to those classes called `Station` and `Measurement`.
 Link Python to the database by creating an SQLAlchemy session.

-* **Important** Don't forget to close out your session at the end of your notebook.
+* **Important** Close out the session at the end of the notebook.

 ### Precipitation Analysis